DhruvGupta3377/korner/README.md

 # Korner
-It is like Hot Corners but server only one purpose.
+It is like Hot Corners but serve only one purpose.
 Going to the upper left corner (0, 0) = Task View.

 # How To